kablamo/VimDebug/README.md

 For more help with installing Perl modules, see the [cpanm documentation][1]

-### VimDebug usage
+### VimDebug key bindings

-These are the default key mappings.
+These are the default key bindings.
 To change them, edit VimDebug.vim:

     <F12>      Start the debugger
     <Leader>s/ Start the debugger.
 Prompts for command line arguments.